Identity theft is a common problem in the world today, and the numbers are staggering.

 The Consent Based Social Security Verification (CBSV) verifies that your candidate’s name, date of birth, and SSN match that on record with the Social Security Administration.
 This search will return either a “yes” or “no” verification.
 If records show that the SSN holder is deceased, this search will return a death indicator.

 While the CBSV does not verify identity or citizenship, it can tell you if your applicant is using an SSN that belongs to someone else as per Social Security Administration records.
 This is a red flag that may not show up in a US OneTrace search alone.
 Your applicant may very well have a long and solid history of previous names and addresses that may not necessarily alert employers to any red flags.

 Therefore, Justifacts recommends doing both the US OneTrace to confirm name and address history.
-This in addition to the CBSV to confirm that your candidate has provided an SSN that is indeed their own.
+This, in addition to the CBSV, confirms that your candidate has provided an SSN that is indeed their own.

 Subscribe to our email list to be alerted of our next blog post: